Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Absolutely.
 PowerShell best practices recommend using singular nouns, but Set-OutlookSignatures contains a plural noun.

 I intentionally decided not to follow the singular noun convention, as another language as PowerShell was initially used for coding and the name of the tool was already defined.
 If this was a commercial enterprise project, marketing would have overruled development.
 ## 14.15.
-What's planned for the next release, what does your roadmap look like?
-There is no official roadmap or timeline.

-Solving issues always has the highest priority.

-There are two big topics planned for the future:
-- Adding Microsoft Graph as a fallback for Active Directory, allowing Set-OutlookSignature to work in "cloud only" and additional hybrid scenarios
-- Evaluating the new signature roaming feature for cloud mailboxes, but there is no API yet.
-For details, please read the separate FAQ on this topic.
-## 14.16.
-The script hangs at "Export to HTM format", Word shows a security warning!?
+The script hangs at HTM/RTF export, Word shows a security warning!?
 When using a signature template with account pictures (linked and embedded), conversion to HTM hangs at "Export to HTM format" or "Export to RTF format".
 In the background, there is a window "Microsoft Word Security Notice" with the following text:
 ```
 Microsoft Office has identified a potential security concern.